Mikegabito/sql-movie-db/README.md

   - `rentings.movie_id` → `movies.movie_id` (ON DELETE CASCADE)
 - Set `movies.genre` as NOT NULL, so every movie has a valid genre.

-All SQL for this part is implemented in `sql/sql_week2_solution.sql`.

 ## How I Run the SQL